adamisom/collab-canvas/docs/prd.md

 - Smooth zoom (mouse wheel or pinch gesture)

 **Implementation Notes:**
+- Use basic rendering with Konva.js (no viewport culling needed for MVP)
 - Canvas rendering performance should be reasonable
 - Focus on functionality over perfect optimization